parsaes80/BitSimulator/README.md

 # Compiling the Project
 The easiet way to compile the project is to install **Qt Creator** IDE and clone and open the project there.
 Then use the IDE to build the project.
 The IDE will install the Qt dependancies.

+# Third Party Software

+This project includes binaries from:

+- Yosys – Licensed under the ISC License.
+  Copyright (C) 2012-2025 Claire Xenia Wolf.
+  License in ./Licenses/Yosys-ISC.txt

+- Graphviz – Licensed under the Common Public License 1.0.
+  License in ./Licenses/Graphviz-CPL.txt

+This project uses Qt under the terms of LGPLv3.
+No Qt code or binaries are distributed; only dynamically linked.
+License in ./licenses/Qt-LGPL3.txt